Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

 > **Note**
-> We recommend making connections for all the sensors before running the sample for the first time so that the autocalibration cycle can work seemleesly, if the sensors are connected after the sample is run for the first time, manual fingerprint collection is required, detail in [Manual Fingerprint Collection](#sensor-configuration-and-calibration)
+> We recommend making connections for all the sensors before running the sample for the first time so that the autocalibration cycle can work seamlessly, if the sensors are connected after the sample is run for the first time, manual fingerprint collection is required, detail in [Manual Fingerprint Collection](#sensor-configuration-and-calibration)

 ### Sample configuration for Digital Sensors

 * the sample is configured for 2 Digital sensors, use the below schematic and connection table to test out VT Arudino sample.
-* To modify preexisting Hardware Definitions or to add support for new sensors, minimal changes are required to [sample_freertos_verified_telemetry_init.c](sample_freertos_verified_telemetry_init.c) for these changes, refer [Modifying ADC, GPIO, Hardware Definitions of sample and new sensors](#modifying-adc-gpio-hardware-definitions-of-sample-and-new-sensors).
+* To modify preexisting Hardware Definitions or to add support for new sensors, minimal changes are required to [sample_freertos_verified_telemetry_init.c](sample_freertos_verified_telemetry_init.c) for these changes, refer [Modifying Configurations and Adding New Sensors](#modifying-adc-gpio-hardware-definitions-of-sample-and-new-sensors).
-* Some sensor also require the sensor read fucntion to be called right before the fingerprint collection, for this reason we recommend you to call all the sensor read fucntion as shown in [Integrating New Sensors](#steps-to-integrate-new-sensor-read-fucntions) section, to avoid any unexpected behaviour.
+* Some sensor also require the sensor read function to be called right before the fingerprint collection, for this reason we recommend you to call all the sensor read functions as shown in [Integrating New Sensors](#steps-to-integrate-new-sensors) section, to avoid any unexpected behavior.

 * ESP8266 Connections